jaezeu/jazxbot/README.md

-# JazxBot
+# JazBot

-This repository contains the source code for building a Twitch Bot using tmi.js
+This repository contains the source code for building a Twitch moderator Bot using tmi.js